JonathanCamberos/MyPortfolio/README.md

-# Jonathan's portfolio template
+# Jonathan's swe portfolio

-Hello, welcome.
-This is a blog template.

-# See the portfolio
+Hello!
+This is a notes template to store leetcode, projects, and things im reading.
+Hope you enjoy.

+# Live Portfolio
 https://portfolio-jonathan-camberos.vercel.app/

-# To use the template
-...
-Portfolio is made with React.js. tailwind, contentlayer, and other libraries: